sumairijazhashmi/model-deployment/README.md

 Note: The model is not fully trained due to limited computational resources.
 The actual fully trained model is available [here](https://github.com/sumairijazhashmi/urdu-roman-transliterator).

 Process: Modularize code for model development, save model weights and store in cloud bucket, create a new Streamlit app, import the model as a Python module inside the Streamlit app, and get model's weights from the external resource.
 Now you can use the model's evaluate function to make predictions.
 I also deployed the weights to a cloud S3 bucket.

+## Project 3: Stack Overflow Cloud Security/Privacy-Related Post Classification
+Tech used: FastAPI, Docker

+Process: Same as above for using the model as a module.
+Also containerized the app using Docker which can be deployed anywhere.